Blog Layout

 Health Insurance Guide for Self-Employed, 1099 Contractors & Freelancers

-Some self-employed people choose this type of lifestyle because they want to become entrepreneurs and build their own businesses, while freelancers and contractors may enjoy the freedom to work on the assignments they choose, on their own schedule.
+Some self-employed people choose this type of lifestyle because they want to become entrepreneurs and build their own businesses, while freelancers and contractors may enjoy the ability to work on the assignments they choose, on their own schedule.

-While the self-employed life can offer lots of flexibility and freedom, it also means you’ll need to manage your own health insurance.
-As a “business owner,” you are responsible for choosing, securing and paying for your health coverage.
+While the self-employed life can offer lots of flexibility, it also means you’ll need to manage your own health insurance.
+You may have been previously employed full-time and received group health insurance from your employer.
+As a “business owner,” you are responsible for choosing, obtaining, and paying for your health coverage.
+This guide explains what to keep in mind.

 Self-employed contractors and freelancers have a few options when buying health insurance.
-You may have been previously employed full-time and received group health insurance from your employer.
-As you handle your own health insurance needs, it can help to talk with a self-employed health insurance provider who can walk you through self-employed health insurance options like those below.
+As you handle your own health insurance needs, it can help to talk with a self-employed health insurance provider, who can walk you through self-employed health insurance options like those below.

 1. COBRA Health Insurance